 If you’re LGBTQ+, you may prefer a campus that has a LGBTQ+ resource center.
 Such centers are a nurturing space that often include discussion groups and mentors.
 Some schools have pride events.
 The idea is to provide the safe and secure space within which to be able to fully participate in campus life.

 The ombudsman stands at the intercession between the school and governmental guidelines.
 If you have a disagreement with your school about the rules and regulations, you can appeal the decision to the ombudsman.
 The ombudsman will work to mediate a solution between you and your school.

 For students who struggle with reading or writing, the tutoring center is an ideal place to get help.
 The tutoring center may have resources that will help you format your papers.
 There will be tutors who can provide advice about grammar for written papers and help with proper writing style techniques.

-Addiction counselor students will need to write their class assignments using American Psychological Association (APA) style.
+Drug addiction counselor students will need to write their class assignments using American Psychological Association (APA) style.
 One of the best online guides to APA style is on the Purdue Owl Writing Lab site.
 Beyond the guidelines, there are also sample papers to demonstrate the style.
 That page also has a tool that will automatically cite any website in APA style.